Citizens' Military Training Camp: Plattsburgh camps

 As tensions increased and war broke out in Europe in 1914, some Americans concerned about United States participation organized the Preparedness Movement, made up of a group of influential Americans who supported the Allies of World War I. Before the U.S. entered into World War I, private citizens organized what were known as the "Plattsburgh camps,” a volunteer pre-enlistment training program.
 The group recognized that the standing U.S. Army was far too small to help the Allies and would have to expand immensely if the U.S. went to war.
 The Movement established the camps to train additional potential Army officers during the summers of 1915 and 1916.

 The largest and best known camp was near Plattsburgh, New York under the command of Captain Halstead Dorey.
 Trainees included Grenville Clark, Willard Straight, Robert Bacon, Mayor John Purroy Mitchel, and Bishop James De Wolf Perry.

 Some 40,000 men (all college graduates) attended the Plattsburgh camp and other sites.
-They became physically fit, learned to march and shoot, and provided the cadre of a wartime officer corps.
+They spent 90-days to become physically fit, learned to march and shoot, and provided the cadre of a wartime officer corps.
 Enlistees were required to pay their own expenses.
 Suggestions by labor unions that talented working-class youth be invited to Plattsburgh were ignored.

 These camps were formalized under the Military Training Camps Association, which in 1917 launched a monthly magazine, National Service.
 (In 1922, the magazine was acquired by and folded into The American Army and Navy Journal, and Gazette of the Regular, National Guard and Reserve Forces.)